digitaltwinconsortium/ManufacturingOntologies/README.md

 If you want to store the OPC UA PubSub telemetry data in a time-series database and do further analysis on it, you can deploy an instance of Azure Data Explorer (ADX) from the Azure Portal and connect is directly to your IoT Hub you set up above by following the steps in the lower half of the article from [here](https://www.linkedin.com/pulse/using-azure-data-explorer-opc-ua-erich-barnstedt/).
 Once you do that, you can e.g. calculate the OEE using the ADX queries found [here](https://github.com/digitaltwinconsortium/ManufacturingDTDLOntologies/tree/main/ADXQueries).

+### Overall Equipment Effectiveness (OEE) Calculation

+OEE is a common metric in production environments, see the reference calculation [here](https://www.oee.com/calculating-oee).

 ## License